Our future is uncertain. The economy is in shambles. You know what that means: it’s time to start your new business!

 Mistake 5.
 Blowing Your Budget on Ads

 For new companies, one of the biggest hurdles is spreading the word about what products and/or services you offer to get customers in the door.
-Many startup owners panic over this and give in to the temptation to overspend on advertisements.
+Many startups panic over this and give in to the temptation to overspend on advertisements.

 Mistake 6.
 Failing to Set a Business Funding Plan